Qrsr/Horizon/README.md

 ***

 ### Damage
-harm should be absolute. if there is no protection, the damage is 100%. side effects (health) depend on the anatomy of the projectile. you could also limit the health of each enemy to 100 and the damage of each projectile to 100. now what exactly ensures that the damage is minimized? body part (priority of the organism), anatomy of the target, protection, regeneration, motivation, ...
+Harm should be absolute and fatal. if there is no protection, damage is 100%. side effects (health drop, bleeding) depend on the anatomy of the projectile. _you could also limit the health of each enemy to 100 and the damage of each projectile to 100 if no armor is valid_. now what exactly ensures that the damage is minimized? body part (priority of the organism), anatomy of the target, protection, regeneration, motivation, ...
 Substantial damage limitation is to be expected through armor.
 If this is insufficient, the damage is again close to 100%. depending on the target's anatomy, this could mean a reload.

-Depending on the impact and power of the projectile, this can either be just a prick or a part of the body is missing. a mechanic known from earlier fallout parts. if no part of the body is missing, even the prick will bleed, depending on the size of the wound canal, more or less blood will flow. less blood means less blood sugar. hypoglycaemia means black screen. blackscreen means fainting. no sight means no game. other side effects that can play a role: less movement speed, less accuracy, holding breath impossible, instand AP drain, and so on ...
+Depending on the impact and power of the projectile, this can either be just a prick or a part of the body is missing. a mechanic known from earlier fallout parts. if no part of the body is missing, even the prick will bleed, depending on the size of the wound channel, more or less blood will flow. bleeding → blood sugar ↓ (hypoglycaemia) → black screen → fainting → game over / reload. other side effects that can play a role: less movement speed, less accuracy, holding breath impossible, instand AP drain, and so on ...

 > **Blood loss** is a mechanic that has serious consequences and is extremely interesting for a "survival game"! prevention and care alone offer a large amount of leeway.